poshjosh/automate-jamstack/README.md

 - Site names are restricted 63 chars of lowercase letters, digits, periods and hyphens.

-- Blog post file names should not have spaces; rather use hyphens.
+- Blog post file names:

+  - Should not have spaces; rather use hyphens.
 For example: `Ten-reasons-to-exercise.md`.
+  - Should not have question marks.

 - Copy contents of `/app/config/site-data/default-properties.properties` into
 the properties file (`/app/sites/my-awesome-blog.env`) you just created.